alexanderpalsson/katacoda-scenarios/qlik-corectl/step2.md

 Run `corectl build`{{execute}} again!

-Now you should have an up and running against an engine!!
+Now you should have an app setup with a connection running against an engine!!
  <br>

 You can check your apps with: <br> <br>